prathusingh/gallery/README.md

 Docker is userd for containerization of serivices.

-TypeScript is used in Frond End
+TypeScript is used in Frond End.